-Sometimes after class, I’d buy a pound of boiled shrimp and back my truck into lot 707 at the Belle of Baton Rouge Casino parking garage.
+Sometimes after class, I would buy a pound of boiled shrimp and back my truck into lot 707 at the Belle of Baton Rouge Casino parking garage.
 That was my springtime getaway, enjoying the breeze while overlooking downtown.
 In this video, I compared the boiled shrimp from LTK and Tony’s, the premier seafood markets in the Capital City.

 Ep.
 4 – CC’d: Coffee House

 By this point, I had adopted the moniker, “Shop local, by local, be local.”
-The downtown location of CC’s Coffee House is now The Big Squeezy juicery, but in this video, I turned to them for a local alternative to my favorite Vanilla Bean Creme Frappuccino from Starbucks.
+The downtown location of CC’s Coffee House is now The Big Squeezy juicery.
+But in this video, I turned to them for a local alternative to my favorite Vanilla Bean Creme Frappuccino from Starbucks.

 Ep.
 5 – Reflections of the Season